rauljvr/applications/roller-network/README.md

 ### Postman collection

 In addition to this, in the resources folder of the project you can find the Postman collection (v2.1) to test all operations.

+### Angular Web application

+An Angular application was built to test the Rest API.
+Refer to the project [high-roller-angular-app](https://github.com/angular/angular-cli) to start the project.